-Assistant Professor Svoboda; Instructors Cook and Miller.
-(Associate Professor of Voice
+Assistant Professor Svoboda; Instructor Miller.
+(Associate Professor of Voice Dusdieker, chair).

-Dusdieker, chair).

-The Heidelberg University School of Music and Theater (SMT) serves the student, the Heidelberg campus and the surrounding communities through the offering of courses, degree programs, performing opportunities and cultural activities.
-Aware of the importance of music and theater as academic disciplines, the School of Music and Theater provides a broad artistic background, upholding Heidelberg's liberal arts tradition.
-The SMT empowers students to pursue music and theater as an avocation, prepares students for study at the graduate level, and produces professional artists and teachers.
+The Heidelberg University School of Music and Theatre (SMT) serves the student, the Heidelberg campus and the surrounding communities through the offering of courses, degree programs, performing opportunities and cultural activities.
+Aware of the importance of music and theatre as academic disciplines, the School of Music and Theatre provides a broad artistic background, upholding Heidelberg's liberal arts tradition.
+The SMT empowers students to pursue music and theatre as an avocation, prepares students for study at the graduate level, and produces professional artists and teachers.

-The Theatre major, in the School of Music and Theatre, is designed to provide a background in theatre studies within the context of a liberal arts education to prepare majors for jobrelated goals or advanced training.
-Courses and co-curricular activities provide students with opportunities to develop artistic literacy through practice, study, and development of an aesthetic appreciation of theatre.
-The Theatre major prepares students who wish to work as actors, directors, designers, producers, stage managers, playwrights, or in theatre management.
-The Theatre major also prepares students who wish to continue their education at professional or graduate school.
-Students cannot major and minor in Theatre.
+The Theatre major, in the School of Music and Theatre, is designed to provide a background in theatre studies within the context of a liberal arts education to prepare majors for job related goals or advanced training.
+Core Courses and co-curricular activities provide students with opportunities to develop artistic literacy through practice, study, and development of an aesthetic appreciation of theatre.
+The Theatre concentrations allow students to receive specialized training in musical theatre, acting and production.
+The concentrations strengthen students' abilities to pursue careers as performers, directors, designers, producers, stage managers, playwrights, and theatre managers.
+The Theatre major with concentrations also prepares students who wish to continue their education at professional or graduate schools.